 How Does Level 10 Life Work?

-Stage 3: repeat.
-What you can do is to repeat this exercise once in a while.
-I personally do it once a year but feel free to do it as often as you need, since it’s a great way to evaluate your life and get back on the right track when you feel a bit lost.
+What you can do is repeat this exercise once in a while.
+I do it once a year but feel free to do it as often as you need since it’s a great way to evaluate your life and get back on the right track when you feel a bit lost.

-The original concept as suggested by Hal Elrod has 10 different areas.
-Basically they encompass everything important and influential in our lives and together create a full detailed picture of our current situation.
+They encompass everything important and influential in our lives and create a full detailed picture of our current situation.
 Let’s look into the areas:

 Family And Friends

-Don’t forget, that you grow with people around you.
-So try to surround yourself with positive, successful inspiring people.
+Don’t forget that you grow with the people around you.
+So try to surround yourself with positive, successful, inspiring people.
 People who will motivate you to improve and be better every day.
-Personally, I’d like to include here not only working on your existing relationships but also working on creating new ones.
+I’d like to include here not only working on your existing relationships but also working on creating new ones.

 Some possible goals you might have are: